British logistics in the Siegfried Line campaign: Services

-Civilian labour was utilised in a variety of tasks to enable military personnel to be released for service in forward areas.
+Civilian labour was employed to enable military personnel to be released for service in forward areas.
 By the end of 1944, some 90,000 civilians were employed by the 21st Army Group, half of them by the Royal Engineers or in the Royal Electrical and Mechanical Engineers workshops in the advanced base.
 Assistance from the Belgian government came from its Office of Mutual Aid (OMA).
 Similar arrangements were made with the governments of France and the Netherlands.

 Local purchasing and production saved both time and shipping space.
 Locally-produced items included 350,000 extended end connectors ("duckbills") for tank tracks to improve the mobility of tanks on soft ground and in the snow.
 The OMA also established a tyre repair organisation.
 Civilian workers were paid by their national governments under mutual aid, but the offer of a free British Army meal proved to be the greatest attraction.
 A reluctance to undertake outdoor activities was overcome by issues of surplus military clothing and footwear, but by far the biggest disincentive was the German V-weapons.
 In addition to civilian labour, the Dutch and Belgian governments organised 24 Belgian and 12 Dutch labour units to assist the Royal Pioneer Corps.
 The first six Belgian units joined the 21st Army Group in December.
 These units were equipped and clothed by the British Army, and their national governments granted permission for their employment in Germany when the time came.

 Another potential source of labour were the vast numbers of prisoners of war, and there were more of them than could be gainfully employed.
 By the end of December, the 21st Army Group had captured approximately 240,000 prisoners, of whom 170,000 had been moved to the UK.
-Due to an agreement between the US and UK dating back to the North African campaign, prisoners of war were divided evenly between the US and UK.
-Therefore, 100,000 prisoners were transferred from US to British control.
-In October however, the War Office announced that it was cutting back on the numbers of prisoners that it would accept in the UK, and prisoner of war camps in north-west Europe then became overcrowded.
+Due to an agreement between the US and UK dating back to the North African campaign, prisoners of war were divided evenly between the US and UK and 100,000 prisoners were transferred from US to British control.
+In October the War Office announced that it was cutting back on the numbers of prisoners that it would accept in the UK, and prisoner of war camps in north-west Europe then became overcrowded.
 Two more camps were established, which were staffed by personnel sent by the War Office.
 Still, the overcrowding persisted, and it was anticipated that large numbers of prisoners would be captured when major offensive operations resumed in February 1945.